 Who Cares for the Pastor Who Cares For You?

 But who ministers to pastors?
 Who is caring for the pastor’s heart and investing in his or her relationship with God?
 Who is helping them to remain fruitful for Christ and the people they minister to?
 Who do they confess their temptations and sins to?
-Who cares for the pastor who cares for you?
+Who cares for you?
+And who cares for the pastor who cares for you?

-Most pastors aren’t sure who to confide in.
-Many feel alone and struggle with prayer.
+Every pastor experiences the enormous stress of ministry and most don’t know who to confide in — they feel alone and struggle with prayer.
 Sometimes ministry leaders need psychotherapy or specialized soul care.
 Other times they need spiritual renewal or guidance.
 Always they need a safe soul friend to listen and provide encouragement and prayer.
 And when a pastor is helped to grow into greater intimacy with Christ tremendous blessings overflow to his or her family and the many people that he or she has influence over.

 In 2009 we started Soul Shepherding as a 501c3 nonprofit ministry to pastors and ministry leaders.